Geoff12889/wwcc-cpp/README.md

 ## Programming Knowledge
 The programming languages I am familiar with are:
-- * HTML
+- *HTML
-- * CSS
+- *CSS
 - JavaScript
-- ** Python
+- **Python
-- ** Assembly
+- **Assembly

-* not really a "programming language"
+*not really a "programming language"
-** limited experience, learned years ago and forgot almost everything I was taught
+**limited experience, learned years ago and forgot almost everything I was taught

-I have been programming of and on for 20 years.
+I have been programming off and on for 20 years.

 ## Favorites
 I enjoy video games, books, comics, movies and TV shows.